wojzaremba/rnn/README.md

     git clone git://github.com/Theano/Theano.git

 Set your PYTHONPATH to point to cloned directory.
+Copy theanorc to ~/.theanorc.
 After it, you are ready to train RNNs.

 RNN training
 ============